Skip to content

 Enum Type

-The Types.Enum type allows you to define enumerated values with numeric constants, providing type safety and validation for component properties that should only accept specific predefined values.
+The Types.Enum type allows you to define enumerated values with string constants using modern TypeScript const assertions, providing type safety and validation for component properties that should only accept specific predefined values.

 Key Features

-• Type Safety: Only accepts valid enum values defined in the enum object
+• Type Safety: Only accepts valid enum values defined in the const object

 • Runtime Validation: Validates enum values when CHECKS_ON is true